joamatab/petsc-docker/README.md

 Build
 -----

-To build the Docker image run:
+To visualize options for building the Docker image, run:

     make